 Practically microscopic in size, mites can hitch a ride on your shoes, your clothes and even your skin without your even being aware of it.
 All it takes to contaminate your commercial garden or farm is a few russet or broad mites brought in unintentionally from an outside source.
 And these sources can be surprisingly varied – mites are commonly found in garden centers and can easily make their way onto grow supplies, tools and even plant starters and seedlings.
 In fact, one of the most common sources of contamination for any grow operation comes from clone plants sourced from a nursery or a different grow operation.
 Mites can also be found on seeds, so growing directly from seed is not necessarily a reliable means of avoiding contamination.

 So what can you do to protect your grow operation from the insidious effects of mites and other cannabis pests?
 The answer is actually surprisingly simple and it has everything to do with basic sanitation practices.
-Ant & Garden Solutions in Beaverton Oregon recommends the following best practice standards for grow operation sanitation:
+Ant & Garden Organic Pest Control in Beaverton Oregon recommends the following best practice standards for grow operation sanitation: